microsoft/fluentui/packages/react-components/react-field/docs/Spec.md

 - **ARIA pattern**
   - Field itself does not implement a defined ARIA pattern.
 It has no role applied to the root element.
 - **Attributes**
-  - The following are applied by `useFieldControlProps` or the child render function:
+  - The following are applied by `useFieldControlProps` or passed to the child render function:
     - `id={generatedChildID}` - if the label is present, and the child doesn't have an `id` already.
     - `aria-labelledby={label.id}` - if the label is present.
 ONLY added if the child is NOT a control that supports being the target of `label.htmlFor`.
     - `aria-describedby={validationMessage.id + ' ' + hint.id}` - if the validationMessage and/or hint are present.